Home

 Look at the example below of an 1835 and one will notice that the rounded front ball of the 5 is thicker than that of the 1836 over 6 and that the inner hollowed area is larger on this 6 than that on the 5.

 What is different is about this 6 is that the 6 font used is different from the normal 6 font used.
-Plus there is another 6 under-stuck below - possibly as a repair or to convert it to become like the normal round topped 6 - but that failed !

 If anyone has an example of a GENUINE 6 over 5 I would be very interested in seeing it.